 If you’re getting into your fitness, or are looking to conveniently boost your protein intake, then you’ve probably heard about protein shakes.

-Protein powder can also be used in a variety of other ways too — like baking or mixing into oats or cereal.
+Protein powder can also be used in a variety of other ways – like baking or mixing into oatmeal or cereal.

 Some common forms of protein powder are whey, casein (both isolated from cow’s milk), soy, and pea protein.

-Protein powder is a way to supplement, which means to add to, your daily dietary intake of protein.
+Protein shakes are a way to supplement, which means to add to, your daily dietary intake of protein.

-Our bodies need protein for many daily tasks — boosting our immune system, sending messages throughout the body, growth and repair of cells and tissues.1
+Our bodies need protein for many daily tasks — boosting our immune system, sending messages throughout the body, growth and repair of cells and tissues.

-However, the benefits of protein powder mostly focus on functional abilities, like adding lean mass, improving muscle recovery, and increasing satiety.2
+However, the benefits of protein powder mostly focus on functional abilities, like adding lean mass, improving muscle recovery, and increasing satiety.

 The main benefit of protein shakes is the fuel they provide to help build up muscle tissue after weight training (anabolism).